 Sling TV (Free STARZ/Showtime first month, $30-45+/mo)

 Sling may not be a name you've heard in a while, but the service is still around, and offers one of the most compelling price points for cordcutting, so long as the channel packages meet your needs (and the app doesn't make you tear your hair out).

-At $20 for your first month on the most basic package (and Sling's promise of easy online cancellation), this could be an option if you just want the cheapest cable replacement possible.
+At $30 for your first month on Sling's Blue lineup offers a solid selection of channels with a free month of STARZ, Showtime, and a few other select premium channels, this could be an option if you just want the cheapest cable replacement possible.
 The basic package includes channels like Disney, ESPN, Food Network, Cartoon Network, and AMC, so there are some worthwhile things in here.